 On August 26, 2018, the cruise liner responded to a distress call for rescuing sailors whose fishing boat sank in North Sea, approx 25 ml (40 km) off Norfolk England's coast.
 Of all the 5 men, 3 were rescued from a liferaft by the Pacific Princess ship, while the other 2 died.
 Their bodies were found (near the sunken fishing ship wreckage) by an UK coastguard helicopter deployed to the accident area from Humberside.

 The cruise ship lowered a ladder to the surviving fishermen.
 After 2 hours of searching the area, the liner continued toward Dover.
 In the search and rescue operation were involved a helicopter, RNLI lifeboats (dispatched from Gorleston), an independent lifeboat (from Caister) and other vessels.

-The incident occurred in the end of 8-days Around Britain cruise to Ireland, Scotland and Wales (itinerary Aug 18-26) roundtrip from homeport Dover (England) to Jersey (Channel Islands), Milford Haven, Dublin, and Edinburgh.
+The incident occurred at the end of 8-days Around Britain cruise to Ireland, Scotland and Wales (itinerary Aug 18-26) roundtrip from homeport Dover (England) to Jersey (Channel Islands), Milford Haven, Dublin, and Edinburgh.

 |12 August 2017||Propulsion / Power Loss|

 On August 12, 2017, the ship suffered a power failure, so its departure from homeport Dover UK was delayed by ~4 hours.
 The incident resulted in itinerary changes.
 The first call port (Jersey, St Helier, Channel Islands) was cancelled.
 The next call port (Waterford Ireland) was rescheduled (early arrival on Aug 14).
 The ship was on 8-day Ireland and Scotland cruise (itinerary August 12-20 roundtrip from Dover, also visiting Dublin (Ireland) and Leith-Edinburgh (Scotland).